Skip to product information

 Sold out

-As tech bosses fall in line with fascism, tech workers are fighting back.
-This is the rousing inside story of their movement—and how it spawned the right-wing, anti-worker backlash now reshaping th...
+As tech bosses fall in line with the right, tech workers are fighting back.
+This is the rousing inside story of their movement—and the way it spawned an anti-worker backlash now reshaping the indus...

 Read More